Barbudos Recipe Costa Rica

 Spray a frying pan with nonstick cooking oil and heat on medium heat high until warm.
 While the pan is heating, dip the green beans into the egg mixture until covered.

 Place 4 green beans and egg into the pan and begin to fry.
 If the green beans are not fully covered in egg as in the photo, spoon more egg mixture in until fully covered.
-Barbudos are almost always made with 4 green beans each.
+Barbudos is almost always made with 4 green beans each.

 Cook until one side is almost done, then flip and cook until the egg is fully cooked on the other side.